- Reviewed: 7 October 2022, 12:10 NZDT

 Belize has an ongoing border dispute with Guatemala.
 New Zealanders are advised to only use officially recognised border crossings if travelling between Belize and Guatemala.

-New Zealanders in Belize should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
+New Zealanders in Belize should have a comprehensive travel insurance policy in place that includes provision for adventure activities and medical evacuation by air.
 The safety standards of some transport and tour operators can vary.

 New Zealanders in Belize are encouraged to register their details with the Ministry of Foreign Affairs and Trade.